Sat · June 13 · 2026 1:00 — 5:00 PM New Castle Community Center

 Two hours of heads-down build time, from 1:20 to 3:20 PM.
 That's not a limitation — it's the design.
 A short, hard deadline forces teams to cut the fluff, lock in on the real problem, and ship something they can actually pitch.
 You'll be surprised how much sharper your idea gets when the clock is running.

-Open to all high-schoolers — any grade, any district.
+Open to current high-school students only — any grade, any district.
 Register as a group of 3–5.